lablup/backend.ai-docs-webui/docs/disclaimer.rst

 All product and company names mentioned herein may be trademarks of their respective owners.

-| Backend.AI is a registered trademark of Lablup Inc.
+| GPU Platform is a registered trademark of Lablup Inc.
-| The copyright for Backend.AI™ is owned by Lablup Inc.
+| The copyright for GPU Platform™ is owned by Lablup Inc.

 ©2015-\ |year| Lablup Inc. All rights reserved.